simon-pikalov/deep_drone/README.md

 ### emergency - need to make an immediate change in order not to crush.

 # Show how the data was created.
 ![alt text](https://github.com/simon-pikalov/deep_drone/blob/main/photo/data_gen.png?raw=true)

+# How ro run :
+open the ipynb and run all cells.

 # Data sample